You know those random text messages you get from a company saying your order is out for delivery?

 Transactional SMS messages not only improve customer engagement, but also are time-sensitive and reliable, ensuring that critical information and updates are delivered to your customers instantly without any delays through a secure communication channel.

 There are different types of transactional SMS used for different purposes, even though the basic objective remains the same, i.e. conveying important transactional information to your customers at the right time.

-Depending on your purpose and the type of transaction, and regardless of the type of products or services you offer, you can use transactional SMS in various ways.
+Depending on your purpose and the type of transaction, and regardless of the type of products or services you offer, you can use transactional SMS with receipt management in various ways.
 The most common types of transactional SMS that are widely used include order confirmations, shipping and delivery updates, OTPs, and e-receipts, among other things.

 One time passwords (OTPs): Transactional SMS can be used to send OTPs to customers to maximize security of your platform.
 Customer actions like sign-ins, payments, and more can be verified by sending automated OTPs.

 Informative notices: You can convey any critical information regarding your services or products to your customers through transactional SMS.
 E.g. if you own an ecommerce business, then you can send these messages to your customers to inform them about their order status, shipping updates, delivery status, payments, etc. This will help you to keep your customers in loop with the entire process from the beginning to the end.

 Booking confirmations or cancellations: Sending transactional SMS messages to customers is a great way to remind them of their booking status regarding a hotel stay, flight, or other activities.

 General alerts: Sending transactional SMS as alerts for certain actions to your customers can help your organization to deliver an effective customer service.
 Whether it’s for an appointing or financial transaction, keeping your customers updated about important events is extremely important for healthy business-client relationships.

 Promotional vs. transactional SMS